websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/apis-as-osgi-services.md

 * **API** modules *define* capabilities using Java interfaces.
 The modules export the interface packages.
 * **Implementation** modules *provide* capabilities using concrete Java classes.

-Here you'll deploy an API module and implementation module that create a simple greeter OSGi service.
+Here you'll deploy API and implementation modules that create a simple greeter OSGi service.
 You'll also examine the implementation module and its JAR to learn how the implementation provides the greeter service capability.
-In the next tutorial, you'll create the client--the part that you can invoke in the UI.
+In the next tutorial, you'll create the client---the part that you can invoke in the UI.

 ## Deploy a Simple API and Implementation

-Start up the example modules.
+Start the example modules.

 1. Start a [Liferay Docker container](../../installation-and-upgrades/installing-liferay/using-liferay-docker-images/docker-container-basics.md).